 Since fiber optics and cable lines are also ways to deliver phone lines and television signals, you can usually bundle internet, TV and home phone service from the same company.
 In fact, bundling services used to be the best way to save money.
-Now, with Verizon Fios Mix and Match, you don’t have to order 2 or 3 services together to get a great deal.
+Now, with a custom Verizon Fios internet plan, you don’t have to order 2 or 3 services together to get a great deal.
 You pay only for what you need.

 You may be a cord-cutter who doesn’t need a home phone line or premium TV channels anymore.
 If so, Verizon offers a variety of internet-only plans to choose from, with the flexibility to easily upgrade whenever you need more bandwidth to add more devices.
 So you pay for the speed you need—not the services you don’t.